steve-c-thompson/CompleteMe/README.md

 ### Iteration 2
 For weighted suggestions I added a second hash to the "valid" nodes - nodes that are actual words - structured as `search -> count`.

+This also required a refactoring so that the suggested words was a list of valid leaf nodes, each of which knew about its own word.
+I then got each word string from the node to return to a user.

+### Iteration 3
+In order to prune nodes, a node is going to need a link to its parent.
+If we remove a leaf node, we have to traverse parent nodes and remove the node's letter from the parent's children.
+Then if the parent's children is size zero, keep traversing.